 In order for two people to move together as one, you have to learn the signals of leading and following.
-That means, the leader must make clear his intention and the follower must respond accordingly.
+That means the leader must make his intention clear and the follower responds accordingly.
 So, if you want to be a good dancer, what you need is a practice partner.

 By the way, if you’re dancing the New Vogue Style of ballroom dancing, you’ll get lots of practice.
 Check out this Dance Safari post, “New Vogue Style Dancing”.